Shohan29531/SpaceXMag/README.md

 - **Fisheye Mode:** Provides non-uniform magnification with customizable lens shapes (e.g., circular, rectangular).

 ### Scalability and Speed:
+SpaceXMag was evaluated using the RICO-SCA dataset with 25,677 Android screenshots.
+SpaceXMag:
 - Processes each UI in **~1.44 seconds** on average.
 - Tested on a dataset of **25,677 Android app screenshots**, achieving a **47.17% whitespace reduction**.